VWDRY or ABBNY: Which Is the Better Value Stock Right Now?

-Investors interested in Manufacturing - Electronics stocks are likely familiar with Vestas Wind Systems AS (VWDRY) and ABB (ABBNY).
-But which of these two companies is the best option for those looking for undervalued stocks?
-Let's take a closer look.
+Investors interested in stocks from the Manufacturing - Electronics sector have probably already heard of Vestas Wind Systems AS (VWDRY) and ABB (ABBNY).
+But which of these two stocks is more attractive to value investors?
+We'll need to take a closer look to find out.

-Right now, Vestas Wind Systems AS is sporting a Zacks Rank of #2 (Buy), while ABB has a Zacks Rank of #3 (Hold).
-This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that VWDRY is likely seeing its earnings outlook improve to a greater extent.
-But this is only part of the picture for value investors.
+Currently, Vestas Wind Systems AS has a Zacks Rank of #2 (Buy), while ABB has a Zacks Rank of #3 (Hold).
+Investors should feel comfortable knowing that VWDRY likely has seen a stronger improvement to its earnings outlook than ABBNY has recently.
+But this is just one piece of the puzzle for value investors.

-VWDRY currently has a forward P/E ratio of 23.68, while ABBNY has a forward P/E of 25.33.
-We also note that VWDRY has a PEG ratio of 0.58.
-This figure is similar to the commonly-used P/E ratio, with the PEG ratio also factoring in a company's expected earnings growth rate.
-ABBNY currently has a PEG ratio of 2.02.
+VWDRY currently has a forward P/E ratio of 22.88, while ABBNY has a forward P/E of 24.43.
+We also note that VWDRY has a PEG ratio of 0.56.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+ABBNY currently has a PEG ratio of 1.95.

-Another notable valuation metric for VWDRY is its P/B ratio of 7.23.
-Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
-By comparison, ABBNY has a P/B of 9.12.
+Another notable valuation metric for VWDRY is its P/B ratio of 6.98.
+The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
+By comparison, ABBNY has a P/B of 8.79.

 These metrics, and several others, help VWDRY earn a Value grade of B, while ABBNY has been given a Value grade of D.